TestSmells/TestSmellDetector/README.md

         <tr>
             <td>Conditional Test Logic (also known as 'Indented Test')</td>
             <td>
                 <p>Test methods should be simple and execute all statements.
-Conditions will alter the behaviour of the test and expected output</p>
+Conditions will alter the behavior of the test and expected output</p>
                 <p>Caused By: Used to verify complex logic or iterate through a collection</p>
                 <p>Detection: Test method body contains one or more  loops, conditional statements (ternary operator, switch/case, if condition)</p>
             </td>